Ursynów-Centrum: History

-In 1999, at 60 Komisji Edukacji Narodowej Avenue, was opened the Multikino Ursynów multiplex.
-It was the second multiplex to be opened in Poland, and first in Warsaw, as well as the largest cinema in the city.
+In 1999, the Multikino Ursynów multiplex was opened at 60 Komisji Edukacji Narodowej Avenue.
+It was the second multiplex in Poland, and the first in Warsaw, as well as the largest cinema in the city at the time.

-In 2007, at 122 Pileckiego Street was opened the Arena Ursynów indoor sports arena.

-In 2008, at 61 Komisji Edukacji Narodowej Avenue, was opened the Ursynów Civic Centre, which is the seat of government of the district of Ursynów.

-In 2009, at 15 Ciszewskiego Street, was opened the KEN Center shopping mall.

-In 2021 was begun the ongoing construction of the Polish Inventors Park, located at the crossing of Rosoła Street and Indiry Gandhi Street.
+In 2007, Arena Ursynów indoor sports stadium was opened at 122 Pileckiego Street.
+In 2008, the Ursynów Town Hall was built 61 Komisji Edukacji Narodowej Avenue, as the seat of the district government.
+In 2009, the KEN Center shopping mall was opened at 15 Ciszewskiego Street.
+In 2021, the Polish Inventors Park, a recreational green area, begun being develop at the intersection of Rosoła and Indiry Gandhi Streets.